uwex-learning-tech/system-requirements-check/README.md

 * Activate the plugin from the Plugins menu within the WordPress admin.

 ## Changelog

+** 1.2.4 **
+* Now display the specified Microsoft Edge version number in the small print for browser check.

 ** 1.2.3 **
 * Fixed an issue where Microsoft Edge is identified as Google Chrome.